 In 1987, someone knocked on the doors of St. Peter’s Church and asked for food.
 This simple question sparked the creation of the St. Peter’s Food Cupboard, which now serves an average of 180 families each week.
 Learn more about St. Peter’s Food Cupboard by watching this 3-minute video:

 Thank you to The PHILO Project for producing this video.
 We believe that no one should go hungry, and we make food available at no cost to our clients.
 Every week we have the opportunity to directly impact our neighbors in need.
 The Food Cupboard can be relied upon without fail thanks to our volunteers, donors, and everyone who pitches in to make a difference.

 The Food Cupboard is managed by more than 100 volunteers from the church, neighborhood, and community.
 Please join us!
 Individuals as well as groups from universities, youth groups, and schools are welcome.
 Some jobs require heavy lifting, but others do not.
 On Tuesdays from 4-5 p.m. and Thursdays from 5-6 p.m., volunteers gather at the St. Peter’s parish house at 313 Pine Street to unpack, sort, organize, and store pallets of food we receive from Philabundance.
 On Saturdays, volunteers arrive at 7:45 a.m. to help prepare the food for our clients, and then serve food and operate the Food Cupboard from 8-10 a.m.
 There are also volunteer opportunities for Mandarin and Cantonese interpreters.
 If you are interested in volunteering with the St. Peter’s Food Cupboard, click here to get involved!

 Support the Food Cupboard

 The Food Cupboard is always in need of donations and food.
-Click here to make a donation to support our efforts.
+Click the Donate button to support our efforts.
 Thank you!

 The Food Cupboard is a United Way Agency.
 Our donor number is 5490.